Postpartum Yoga for Weight Loss: A Gentle and Safe Way to Rebuild Your Body

 This 20-minute yoga routine is simple and gentle.
 It is designed for postpartum recovery and weight balance.
 You can practice it 3 to 5 times each week.
 With regular practice, it may support burning around 2,500 calories in a month.

 Drink enough water.
 Eat protein-rich meals like eggs or lentils.
-Move with care.
+Always move with care.
 Your body is healing.

 Common Precautions